 If the image has the same pixel dimensions as the image in the previous run, a dialog box shown below asks you if you want to repeat the same ROIs (regions of interest) as the previous image.
 If you answer No or if the image has a different size, the coarse selection dialog box shown below is opened.
 Select ROI by clicking and dragging, or clicking outside image.
 Click on one corner of the intended region, drag the mouse to the other corner, then release the mouse button.
 Click outside the image or on the Select entire image button to select the entire image.

 Note: the Zoom feature of Matlab Figures does not work here.
 Imatest mistakenly assumes you are trying to select the entire image.
-To enlarge the image (to view the crop area more clearly), maximize it by clicking on the square next to the upper right corner of the Window.
+To enlarge the image (to view the crop area more clearly), maximize it by clicking on the square near the upper right corner.

 After you make your selection the ROI fine adjustment dialog box, shown below, appears.
 You can move the entire ROI or any of the edges in increments of one pixel.
 You can also enter the ROI boundary locations in the boxes below the image.
 If you do this, be sure to press return (or move the cursor) to register the change.
 You can zoom out to view the entire image, then zoom back in.
 The ROI fine adjustment is particularly valuable for maximizing the size of small regions and excluding interfering detail.